How to choose the right electric van for you

 - Are there going to be charging facilities at your fleet’s destinations or along their routes?

 - Is there enough time in schedules to factor in the time it takes to recharge?

-- Does your business have or is it able to install charge points at depots/head office etc?
+- Does your business have or is it able to install charge points at depots or at the head office?

-- Is the savings your business will make outweigh the additional time/extra resources needed to make the switch to EV right away?
+- Will the savings your business will make outweigh the additional time and extra resources needed to make the switch to EV right away?